thelonelinux/Edureka_Devops_AWS_Azure_Kubernetes/README.md

 * After that you create username and password, and then save and continue and then start with jenkins. hence done.
 * So this is how you set up jenkins in AWS instance.

+## Jenkins as Continous Integration Tool
+* This tool has capability to create Job used for Continous Integration.
+Jobs with some rules and components.
+* Example, Jenkins communicate with code and do compilation, do build and do testcases testing etc.
+* Jobs like :   ( 1.
+Compile  =>   2.
+Build  =>  3.
+Testing  =>  ..    => Package Prepared )  after the package is prepared in CI, then comes CD (Continous deployment)